+\tab{tab:mask} shows a detailed configuration of the parameters used for generating masks at $n=1$ (\textit{masks}) and $n=2$ (\textit{large masks}).
+Each mask generation parameter is drawn from a probability distribution shown in \tab{tab:mask}, and a random mask is generated using those parameters following the mask generation scheme in DeepFill-v2 \cite{yu2019free}.
+A mask is generated by drawing random strokes on a $256\times 256$ tensor filled with zeros.
+First, a random starting location $(x, y)$ and a random number of vertices is chosen for each stroke.
+Then for each stroke, a piece-wise stroke is drawn between the vertices with a randomly chosen length of piece-wise stroke (distance between two vertices) and a random angle.
+A random thickness is fixed for each stroke.
+The \textit{large masks} ($n=2$) are generated with the original parameters used in \cite{yu2019free}, and \textit{masks} ($n=1$) are generated using adjusted parameters, modified so that the invalid pixel ratio is smaller and the generated masks are more confined.

-\section{Complexity Analysis}
+\section{Complexity analysis}

-We compare the number of parameters and inference time of \cite{nazeri2019edgeconnect, yi2020contextual, yu2019free, zheng2019pluralistic} in \tab{tab:supp_inference}.
-The average inference time in milliseconds is measured over 100 center crops of size $256\times 256$ from the DIV2K validation dataset with large masks for Pluralistic \cite{zheng2019pluralistic}, DeepFill-v2 \cite{yu2019free}, EdgeConnect \cite{nazeri2019edgeconnect} and Ours, which were all trained on $256\times 256$ images.
+We compare the number of parameters and inference time of HiFill \cite{yi2020contextual}, Pluralistic \cite{zheng2019pluralistic}, DeepFill-v2 \cite{yu2019free}, EdgeConnect \cite{nazeri2019edgeconnect} and Ours in \tab{tab:inference}.
+The average inference time in milliseconds (ms) is measured over 100 center crops of size $256\times 256$ of the DIV2K validation dataset for Pluralistic \cite{zheng2019pluralistic}, DeepFill-v2 \cite{yu2019free}, EdgeConnect \cite{nazeri2019edgeconnect} and Ours, which were all trained on $256\times 256$ images.
 For HiFill \cite{yi2020contextual}, which was trained on $512\times 512$, we enlarge the mask by nearest neighbor upsampling and the image by bicubic upsampling to match the resolution it was trained on, and measure the inference time, same as the way we performed the qualitative and quantitative evaluations.

-Image file I/O (read and write) times are excluded and we only measure the time it takes to run inference of the CNN for all methods except HiFill.
+Image file I/O (read and write) times are excluded and we only measure the time it takes to run inference on the CNN for all methods except HiFill.
 For HiFill, we measured the inference time both with and without pre- and post-processing, which includes their proposed residual aggregation module.
-For our model, we measure the time it takes to process the input image through the entire pipeline including the coarse network, SR network, refinement network and final including downscaling.
-Because our refinement network handles higher resolution images to generate better high frequency details, the inference time takes longer compared to other methods.
-Computation was on an NVIDIA Tesla T4 GPU.
+For our model, we measure the time it takes to process the input image through the entire pipeline including the coarse network, SR network, refinement network and bicubic downscaling.
+Because our refinement network handles higher-resolution images to generate better high-frequency details, the inference time is longer compared to other inpainting methods.
+However, an average inference time of 293 ms still allows interactive inpainting with users.
+The inference time was measured on an NVIDIA Tesla T4 GPU.

-\section{Extended Quantitative Evaluations}
+\section{Extended quantitative evaluations}

-\subsection{Ablation Study}
+\subsection{Ablation study}